-- 1. Parents, or designated caretakers, of children who exhibit any of the following symptoms will be called to come to the ELC to pick up their child within a one hour time period for: - Fever of 101.0 degrees and above.
-(100.4 for children under 2 months old.) - Vomiting 2 or more times in 24 hours (to be sure the child is not in danger of dehydration.) - Pink eye /conjunctivitis (can return to school with a doctor's note) - Unexplained rash (can return to school with a doctor's note) - Diarrhea.
+- 1. Parents, or designated caretakers, of children who exhibit any of the following symptoms will be called to come to the ELC to pick up their child within a one hour time period for: - Fever of 100.4 degrees and above. - Vomiting 2 or more times in 24 hours (to be sure the child is not in danger of dehydration.) - Pink eye /conjunctivitis (can return to school with a doctor's note) - Unexplained rash (can return to school with a doctor's note)

+• Diarrhea.
 Exclusion is required for all diapered children whose stool is not contained in the diaper and toilet-trained children if the diarrhea is causing "accidents," and for children whose stool frequency exceeds 2 stools above a normal 24-hour period, or whose stool contains more than a drop of blood or mucus.
 Diarrhea is defined by stool which is occurring more frequently and/or is less formed in consistency than usual in the child, and not associated with changes of diet.